My role

 Sound FX, edit, color and final post-production polish.

-Generative 3DGS
+Generative 3DGS Pipeline Research

 The reconstruction may look imperfect at first glance, but the full explorable world was created from only 13 spherical 360 photos: 8 indoor rooms, 2 shots from the banya and 3 outdoor panoramas.